 At First Presbyterian Church, membership is understood as a covenant: the individual’s covenant with fellow members as a committed part of this church body; the body’s covenant commitment to each individual member, and God’s gracious covenant with all of us together as his people in Christ.
 A covenant is a mutually committed relationship that exists for a greater purpose.
 Covenant members of First Pres understand that our fellowship exists not for its own sake, but for the world beyond the church walls.
 Together, we seek to be used by God for his purposes in every sphere of life.

 We joyfully invite all who feel called to this commitment, to join our membership through a covenant of membership retreat.
-Retreats happen two or three times annually depending on demand.
+Retreats happen once or twice annually depending on demand.
 To find out about the next upcoming covenant retreat, please contact pastor Jeremy Sanderson.

 Membership in a particular church body is secondary to membership in the one Body of Christ, the Church Universal.
 Membership in that body is indicated by water baptism.
 Those seeking to join First Pres who have not been baptized, or those otherwise interested in baptism for themselves or their children, can contact pastor Jeremy Sanderson to learn more about baptism at First Pres.

 Baptism is a sacrament of the church – an act that conveys in a visual, tangible way, the real but invisible grace of God.
 We baptize individuals – infants, children and adults of any age – as an act of obedience to Jesus’ command to “go and make disciples of all nations, baptizing them in the name of the Father, Son and Holy Spirit…” (Matt.
 28:19).
 Through baptism, a person’s old identity – the “self” that lives in bondage to sin and death – is washed away.
 The “new self” of the baptized believer belongs to God through Christ Jesus, and is marked forever as his own with the seal of God’s Holy Spirit.